kubermatic/kubermatic/docs/proposals/user-cluster-controller.md

 The envisioned improvement is started by establishing a user-cluster-controller-manager created by the (seed's) cluster-controller.
 The manager will create a user-cluster-controller inside the cluster-namespace.
 Resources of the user-cluster which are not considered "addons" or should not be controlled by the (seed's) cluster-controller will be moved into the control of the user-cluster-controller.

+### Unconditionally Created Resources

+[cluster/launching.go]
+* Resources created from the cluster-controller (bootstrapping):
+	* kube-public:cm/cluster-seed
+	  [This is the "seed" (noun) in a ConfigMap put into the user-cluster by the cluster-controller.]

+[launchingCreateClusterInfoConfigMap]
+	* kube-public:cm/cluster-info
+		* user-cluster root-ca (CN: root-ca.<clustername>.<datacenter>)
+		* user-cluster api address
+	* role kube-public:cluster-info
+	* rolebinding kube-public:cluster-info

+* kube-system:secret/openvpn-client-certificates
+	* [needs ca from cluster-controller]
+	* [option A: can be created from cluster-controller]
+	* [option B: can be requested (CSR) from user-cluster via api call]

+* userClusterEnsureInitializerConfiguration [TemplateData not used]
+    * ipamcontroller.MachineIPAMInitializerConfiguration

+* userClusterEnsureClusterRoleBindings [TemplateData not used]
+    * machinecontroller.ClusterRoleBinding
+    * machinecontroller.NodeBootstrapperClusterRoleBinding
+    * machinecontroller.NodeSignerClusterRoleBinding
+    * controllermanager.AdminClusterRoleBinding
+    * kubestatemetrics.ClusterRoleBinding
+    * vpnsidecar.DnatControllerClusterRoleBinding

+* userClusterEnsureClusterRoles [TemplateData not used]
+    * machinecontroller.ClusterRole
+    * kubestatemetrics.ClusterRole
+    * vpnsidecar.DnatControllerClusterRole

+* userClusterEnsureRoleBindings [TemplateData not used]
+    * machinecontroller.DefaultRoleBinding
+    * machinecontroller.KubeSystemRoleBinding
+    * machinecontroller.KubePublicRoleBinding
+    * controllermanager.SystemBootstrapSignerRoleBinding
+    * controllermanager.PublicBootstrapSignerRoleBinding

+* userClusterEnsureConfigMaps [TemplateData used]
+    * openvpn.ClientConfigConfigMap [needs vpn-server endpoint (Externalname + openVpnSvc...NodePort)]

+* userClusterEnsureRoles [TemplateData not used]
+    * machinecontroller.Role
+    * machinecontroller.KubeSystemRole
+    * machinecontroller.KubePublicRole

+### Handled Events

+Currently the creation of resources is triggered from the cluster-controller syncCluster.
+Within the proposed user-cluster-controller the sync will be triggered by specific events which still need to be decided upon.
+Options are:
+  * watch any resource
+  * watch a global owner (which does not exist yet)

+NB:
+Currently Machine events (InstanceFound) arrive in the user-cluster.

+### Required Data (e.g. from seed)

 ## Task & effort:

 * create user-cluster-controller-manager